-Clues suggesting systemic disease may be found in the mouth and adjacent structures (see Oral Findings in Systemic Disorders).
+Clues suggesting systemic disease may be found in the mouth and adjacent structures (see Introduction to the Approach to the Dental Patient Introduction to the Approach to the Dental Patient A physician should always examine the mouth and be able to recognize major oral disorders, particularly possible oral cancers.
+However, consultation with a dentist is needed to evaluate patients... read more and table Oral Findings in Systemic Disorders Oral Findings in Systemic Disorders ).
 A dentist should consult a physician when a systemic disorder is suspected, when the patient is taking certain drugs (eg, warfarin, bisphosphonates), and when a patient’s ability to withstand general anesthesia or extensive oral surgery must be evaluated.
-Patients with certain heart valve abnormalities may require antibiotic prophylaxis to help prevent bacterial endocarditis before undergoing certain dental procedures (see Procedures Requiring Antimicrobial Endocarditis Prophylaxis in High-Risk Patients and see Table: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

 Certain medical conditions (and their treatment) predispose patients to dental problems or affect dental care.

-After an MI, dental procedures should be avoided for 6 mo, if possible, to allow damaged myocardium to become less electrically labile.
+After a myocardial infarction, dental procedures should be avoided for 6 months, if possible, to allow damaged myocardium to become less electrically labile.
 Patients with pulmonary or cardiac disease who require inhalation anesthesia for dental procedures should be hospitalized.

 Endocarditis prophylaxis is required before dental procedures only in patients with